-I spent three years on Mailchimp before switching to MailerLite.
-Here is what nobody tells you about the difference.
+After three years on Mailchimp followed by a switch to MailerLite, here is what nobody tells you about the difference.

 Quick Verdict